Grays Field Hockey Sticks

-- The most advanced thermographite technology to ensure perfect
+- The most advanced thermographite technology to ensure perfect balance and stability

 - High performance and durability

 - Multi-directional fiber matrix construction

 - Offers a strengthening wall that augments build and improves on-field ability

 - Composed of a unique contour that adds protection against the detriment of synthetic fields

 - Provides extra reinforcement for "Low Backhand Zone'

 What is the Low Backhand Zone?

 The Low Backhand Zone, or 'LBZ', is an area of the shaft that is toughened with fiberglass to allow shots to be made with the edge of the stick.
 Without this reinforcement, sticks will deteriorate rapidly if these types of shots are used often.